thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 The agentic fediverse could support sharing games using a Game component that includes a url or raw html required to play a game.
 In theory they could even support "cloud saves" by signing a message of their save data that only they can decrypt and sending it as a reply to the game message.
 Clients could handle displaying the game alongside the usual filtering and sorting features.

+I'd also be excited in seeing a sort of MMO style game on the agentic fediverse.
+So you see other players and there's a shared game state, calculated on the client based on the actions recorded by the various different players.
+And since the rules would have to be defined by the components, people could create their own copies of the world (e.g. to play with a friend group or solo), or even make their own mods of the game.
+I'd like to look into that.
+I'll perhaps rethink [Chromatic Lattice](/garden/chromatic-lattice/index.md) to work on such a framework, although it may be too complicated for this idea.

+Having the game state be calculatable by the client like that would also allow trophies and achievements to work verifiably.
+People could probably still write software to copy someone else's events at the right times and effectively replicate their save, but I think that won't happen commonly enough to matter.

+### Permissions

+Instead of having various different licenses like CC0, MIT, etc., just make each permission discrete.
+For example, you can have a DoNotTrainOn component that marks that using an entity for training AI models is not allowed.

+This is different from the willow permissions system which determines who can read or write to specific entities/paths.
+This is for telling someone who has read access to your post what they're allowed to use it for.

+There should be a component that makes permissions explicit rather than implicit.
+E.g. assume you don't have the right to do anything unless explicitly stated.

 ## Local identity and contact management

 If I have multiple apps that use the agentic fediverse (e.g. one for reddit like content, one for Twitter, discord, Google drive, etc.), I'd like to easily have them all use the same identity(s), as well as a shared contact list (so I know the person I saw do something on one app is the same as the person that did something on another app).